 Defining a Business Domain

 Similar to bounded contexts in domain driven design, we want to seperate relevent models into their own domain.

 Breaking an application into smaller services has the additional benefit of creating smaller-sized teams of developers to create them.

 Each service we develop includes implementation for all supported storage providers which gives our customers unprecedented choice for their needs and checkbook.

-- Allows a team to choose the best technologies to solve problems for their particular business domain.
+Allows a team to choose the best technologies to solve problems for their particular business domain.

-- Microservices can scale independently, allowing you to allocate resources to each service to accomodate workload.
+Microservices can scale independently, allowing you to allocate resources to each service to accomodate workload.

-- Companies can staff teams to support each service more efficiently.
+Companies can staff teams to support each service more efficiently.